Secondary Science (Biology) with QTS (11-16) PGCE

 Good biology teachers are always in demand, so your career prospects will be fantastic following graduation.

 This PGCE in accredited by the Department for Education.
-Successful completion of the programme will enable you to gain recommendation for Qualified Teacher Status (QTS).
+Successful completion of the course will enable you to gain recommendation for Qualified Teacher Status (QTS).
 You’ll be ready to progress into employment as an early career teacher at secondary school level in science, specialising in biology.

 Every effort has been made to ensure the accuracy of this information, however our courses are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.